bkarpov/mtsp-routing-core/README.md

 ### III.
 Solve the travelling salesman problem (TSP) in each cluster

-Execution time in seconds = 30 * K / C, C - number of available CPU threads.
+Execution time in seconds = 30 * K / C, C - number of available processes.
+You can use no more than 1 process on 1 logical processor.

 A genetic algorithm is used to solve the problem.
 The search for a solution for 1 cluster takes 30 seconds.